-The audit committee comprises of Greg Smith (Chair), Igor Akhmerov and Daryl Gilbert.
-Daryl Gilbert meets the independence requirement set out in NI 58-101 and under National Instrument 52-110 - Audit Committees ("NI 52-110").
+The audit committee comprises of Greg Smith (Chair), Daryl Gilbert and Maxim Mayorets.
+Daryl Gilbert and Maxim Mayorets meet the independence requirement set out in NI 58-101 and under National Instrument 52-110 - Audit Committees ("NI 52-110").
 The Company is availing of the exemption as noted in part 6 on NI 52-110.